lisawilliams/community/readme.md

 ## A Job Description for Community Engagement for News in 2015

 Hi, friends.
 I was asked to write a job description for someone doing community engagement for a news organization.
 This is not a job description for an intern, but for a role with real power to affect cultural and business outcomes for a news organization.
+I see this as not simply a task of interest to one news organization, but an interesting way to think about where we are now, in 2015, when it comes to online community for news.
+Not so long ago, there was widespread hope that news could become an exciting, engaging, and enriching two way experience for reporters and the audience; now, too many of us are in the bunker, not reading the comments.
+What can be done?
+What should be done?
+What would that job description look like?

 ## Can I add to this?